UASTARR/starrtracker-archive/README.md

-# starrtracker
+# StarrTracker
-A program for STARR's custom ground station to help with rocket recovery during competitions.
+StarrTracker is the tentative name for our group's program used to remotely track the flight trajectory of our rockets during competitions.
+Each rocket is equipped with a GPS transmitter that allows us to measure the location and altitude of the rocket in real time.
+StarrTracker provides an interface for the group to watch the location and altitude of the rocket as it updates us with new geospatial information.
+StarrTracker is intended to run on STARR's custom ground station computer, which is a computer system to be used in the field at rocketry competition sites.
+It is equipped with the necessary GPS hardware to exchange information with the rocket during flight, which will allow it to be tracked in real time during flight.